k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

    <img src="../images/99_actors_09_0_web.png"  />

 2. The MTable editor pop-up opens and displays a list of all deployed MTables and the list of keys per each MTable.
-Select a name from the list and mark the key(s) to be used as a lookup key:
+Select a name from the list and mark the key(s) to be used as a lookup key(s):

    <img src="../images/99_actors_09_1.png" style="zoom:90%;" />